 - New: EE and Vodafone support in the UK

-It's not just about a new screen.
-The Apple Watch Series 4 offers a hefty spec upgrade, too.
+It's not just about a new screen though.
+The Apple Watch Series 4 offers a hefty spec upgrade too.
 The speaker location has moved and is now 50 per cent louder than previous models – designed to help with phone calls.
 The mic has also been relocated, so you don't get pick up from the speaker.
-However, the event in Cupertino was loud that we can't fully report back on this performance at this time, sadly.

 The Apple Watch Series 4 also has a new accelerometer gyroscope for better recording of data.
 That, combined with new processing power, will mean the new watch will be able to detect when you fall over, and can then initiate an alert to help you send a message to emergency services if needed.
 If you don't react to the alert, it will automatically call for help on your behalf.
-We can see this being an amazing feature for some people, although, likewise, it could easily get you in to trouble if you've merely passed out drunk in the living room.
+This feature is automatically switched on if you are over the age of 65.

 - Apple Watch tips and tricks: Hidden secrets of WatchOS revealed

 - The best smartwatch 2018: Top smart wristwear available

 There are questions of course.
 If you're unconscious how will you be able to talk to someone to tell them you need help?
 And there's nothing to stop the watch phoning the services if you're fallen home drunk and passed out on the kitchen floor.

 The feature can still be disabled by dismissing the alert within a minute of the warning, which is likely going to be helpful for those who play contact sports.

 To power all these new features, the watch gets a processor boost.
 Called S4, it's a 64-bit dual core processor that promises double the performance of previous models.
 Just like the iPhone XS and XS Max this speed improvement is about ensuring the Watch is capable of doing things in the future regardless of what app developers and Apple create.